leoboehm/office-kicker/BlogPost.md

-### Building a Smart Foosball Table with Raspberry Pi
+# Building a Smart Foosball Table with Raspberry Pi

 Maybe you have a foosball table in your office or club and want to know if someone is currently playing without having to leave your seat, or you're just searching for your next fun DIY-project - anyways, I got you.
-In this beginners tutorial, I'll walk you through the steps of creating a smart foosball table using a Raspberry Pi 3, a motion sensor, LED strips, and a Flask server.
+In this beginners tutorial, I'll walk you through the steps of creating a smart foosball table using a Raspberry Pi 3, a motion sensor and a Flask server.
 In the end, the system will detect whether the table is in use and display the occupancy status on a web page.
 As an additional fun feature, LED strips will light up when the table is occupied.

-Enough explanation, let's dive into the process!
+Enough explanation, let's dive into it!

 Note: I used Codesphere as an external server to host the flask app, it is totally possible to host the app on any chosen platform or even directly on your microcontroller.

-#### Materials Needed
+## Materials Needed

 1. Raspberry Pi 3 (with Raspbian installed)
 2. PIR motion sensor